Law School Coronavirus/COVID-19 Updates

 The University of Chicago is maintaining a Coronavirus Updates webpage.
 The page includes campus updates, health and travel guidance, resources, and other important and helpful information.
 Please use that page as your primary resource for COVID-19 information.

-Please note unless you have been informed otherwise, Law School events that were to take place in-person have been cancelled or postponed.
+- All Law School events that were to take place in-person have been cancelled or postponed.
 Some of these events may be moved to an online format and we will communicate with attendees accordingly.
 Please check individual event pages for more information.